-- Park the vehicle such that the wall flue gets enough fresh air. - > The wall flue must be free at all times.
-Do not cover the wall flue. - When camping in winter, maintain wall flue free of snow and ice. - Check the wall flue periodically depending on the weather (snow, leaf fall, dirt, etc.).
-If necessary, clean the wall flue. - When washing the vehicle do not aim the water jet directly at the wall flue. - When disregarding this, the flawless operation of the heater can not be guaranteed.
+- > Park the vehicle such that the wall flue gets enough fresh air. - When camping in winter, maintain wall flue free of snow and ice. - Check the wall flue periodically depending on the weather (snow, leaf fall, dirt, etc.).
+If necessary, clean the wall flue. - ▶ When washing the vehicle do not aim the water jet directly at the wall flue. - ▶ When disregarding this, the flawless operation of the heater can not be guaranteed.

-Fig. 97 Wall flue (hot-air heater)
+Fig. 88 Wall flue (hot-air heater)